-Short-Handed K-State Falls to Oklahoma State, 70-54
+Short-handed K-State falls to Oklahoma State, 70-54

-MANHATTAN, Kan. – Oklahoma State rode the momentum of an 8-0 run to end the first half with a near flawless second-half shooting performance, as the Cowboys earned a 70-54 win over a short-handed Kansas State on Saturday night in front of a limited capacity crowd of 965 fans at Bramlage Coliseum.
+MANHATTAN, Kan.
+(KSNW) – Oklahoma State rode the momentum of an 8-0 run to end the first half with a near-flawless second-half shooting performance, as the Cowboys earned a 70-54 win over a short-handed Kansas State on Saturday night in front of a limited capacity crowd of 965 fans at Bramlage Coliseum.

 Oklahoma State (8-3, 2-3 Big 12) connected on 56.3 percent (27-of-48) from the field, including 75 percent (15-of-20) in the second half, as the Cowboys ran their winning streak to 3 in a row over the Wildcats.
 OSU’s second-half field goal percentage tied for the seventh-highest by an opponent in school history.